jjingtang/JTang-CV/content/home/experience.md

         * Resolved IT issues for ~500+ employees,
         * Accomplished 99% assigned tasks for different offices.

-  - title: Volunteer
+#  - title: Volunteer
-    company: China Embassy in Australia
+#    company: China Embassy in Australia
-    company_url: ''
+#    company_url: ''
-    company_logo: volunteer
+#    company_logo: volunteer
-    location: Sydney, Australia
+#    location: Sydney, Australia
-    date_start: '2020-03-21'
+#    date_start: '2020-03-21'
-    date_end: '2020-04-19'
+#    date_end: '2020-04-19'
-    description:
+#    description:
-        I was a volunteer for packing and delivering the covid-19 health pack.
-I was responsible for all the health kits in Ryde area.
-I helped packing over 30 boxes of supplies, contacted and delivered to all the Chinese students in Ryde area.
+#        I was a volunteer for packing and delivering the covid-19 health pack.
+I was responsible for #all the health kits in Ryde area.
+I helped packing over 30 boxes of supplies, contacted and #delivered to all the Chinese students in Ryde area.

 #  - title: Assistant Football Coach